RAS-University/robotic-courses/docs/MPC.md

 Model Predictive Control (MPC) is an advanced method of process control that has been widely adopted in various industries due to its ability to handle multivariable control problems with constraints.
 The core idea of MPC is to use a model of the system to predict future behavior and optimize control actions over a finite time horizon.

 MPC is a form of control in which the control action is obtained by solving, at each sampling instant (*online*), a finite horizon optimal control problem, using the current state of the plant as the initial state.
 The optimization yields an optimal control sequence and the first control in this sequence is applied to the plant.
 This process is repeated at the next sampling instant, creating a feedback loop.
-MPC differs, therefore, from tratitional control methods, which typically rely on a fixed control law derived offline.
+MPC differs, therefore, from traditional control methods, which typically rely on a fixed control law derived offline.

-The great advantage of MPC is that open-loop optimal control problems often can be solved rapidly enough, using standard mathematical programming algorithms, to permit the use of MPC even though the system being controlled is nonlinear, and hard constraints on states and controls must be satisfed.
+The great advantage of MPC is that open-loop optimal control problems often can be solved rapidly enough, using standard mathematical programming algorithms, to permit the use of MPC even though the system being controlled is nonlinear, and hard constraints on states and controls must be satisfied.

 In this chapter we study MPC for the case when the state is known.
 This case is particularly important, even though it rarely arises in practice, because important properties, such as stability and performance, may be relatively easily established.